 What is there to do on a Chiang Mai budget?
 Just about anything.
 From whitewater rafting to go-kart racing to ziplining, Chiang Mai is perfect for the outdoorsy type.
 There is also the Major Cineplex at the Central Plaza Mall, which costs 150 baht (only $5) per ticket on Wednesdays and is nicer than ninety percent of movie theaters we’ve been to.
 They offer a decent selection of movies with English tracks, but just make sure you buy your tickets for the new releases fast as they sell out early in the day, especially during weekends.
 If you get there too early, you can always grab some affordable (5 baht per piece), but tasty sushi in the food court.
 We love it.

-As you can see from our $1,500 a month Chiang Mai budget we have allowed ourselves to save approximately $300 a month ($3,600 per year) for an annual month long trip back to the United States to visit family, or as a safeguard in the case that an emergency comes up.
+As you can see from our $1,500 a month Chiang Mai budget we have allowed ourselves to save about $300 a month ($3,600 per year) for an annual month-long trip back to the United States to visit family, or as a safeguard in the case that an emergency comes up.
 Of course, this will vary from month to month based on our lifestyle.

 Not included in our Chiang Mai budget is the recent development of Angela securing a teaching position not far away from our neighborhood.
 Her salary will provide us with an additional $900 a month, which is an average teacher’s salary in Chiang Mai.
 She will work nine months out of the year, and we hope to save her entire salary for our future travels and to further cushion our nest egg.